 What is eczema?

-Eczema, also known as dermatitis, encompasses a set of skin conditions that usually cause a rash and inflammation.
-In most cases, the skin reddens, itches, and may peel or even form blisters.
-The severity varies depending on the patient.
-Eczema can be divided into several types, the most common being atopic eczema and contact eczema.
+Eczema, also known as dermatitis, encompasses a group of skin conditions that typically cause a rash and itching.
+In most cases, the skin goes red, rough, dry, itchy, and may peel or even form blisters.
+However, eczema can present in many ways, affecting any part of the body.

 What are the symptoms of eczema?

 Almost all cases of eczema feature the following symptoms:

 In the case of atopic eczema, the following can also occur:

 - the skin affected by the rash may appear lighter or darker

 - the skin can become broken, bleed, and get infected

 - the skin can become thickened from long-term rubbing and scratching

 - the skin can fissure or split like a papercut, especially around the fingers